 - Sugar.
 Cow’s milk contains lactose, which is a naturally occurring sugar.
 This is a form of carbohydrate (a form of energy).
 There are about 12 grams of sugar per 8 fluid ounces of milk (regardless of fat content).
 This is not “added sugar” and is no cause for health concern.
 Some folks are lactose intolerant however.
 Low lactose brands, such as Fair Life®, or Lactaid® are usually well-tolerated.

 - When it comes to lowering blood pressure, the DASH trials specifically included dairy (low fat cow’s milk products) in the meal plans for the research.
 The inclusion of dairy lowered blood pressure further than the inclusion of the fruits and vegetable servings alone.
-So if you have high blood pressure, or a family history of it, including dairy is a wise choice.
+So if you have high blood pressure, or a family history of it, including dairy is a wise choice (learn more about DASH).

 - Even though you find plant-based alternatives right next to cow’s milk in the refrigerated section of the grocery store, they are not the same nutritionally.
 An 8-ounce glass of cow’s milk provides 8 times the protein of an almond milk beverage.